Bertrand-tech/Open-KNX/New-Home.md

-this a draft for a new entry page for the Wiki.
+this a draft for a new entry page for the Wiki. <= to be deleted.

 # OpenKNX